 Cash reserves - The amount of cash, cash equivalents and investments, which can be easily converted to cash to pay the company's obligations.

 Community dividend - The cost to fund charity care, education, unpaid Medicaid services, pastoral care and counseling, research and health initiatives benefiting the community.
-Norton Healthcare provided a record $67.2 million community dividend in 2006 and a total of $307.4 million during the 2002-06 period.

 Days cash on hand - A calculation based on the amount of cash reserves divided by the average daily direct and fixed expenses for the period.
 This is a key indicator of an organization's financial strength.